 Great you have a dream, now its planning time.
 Every dream needs a strategic plan.
-Asking yourself every day, what can I do TODAY in order to come one big step closer to my dream.
+Asking yourself every day, what can I do TODAY to become one big step closer to my dream.

-Designing your days actively towards your dreams, desires and true wants transforms your mindset fast in my opinion.
-From now on it is only a question of how many days in a row you need to work until you reach that precious milestone that you are shooting for.
+Designing your days actively towards your dreams, desires, and true wants to transform your mindset fast, in my opinion.
+From now on, it is only a question of how many days in a row you need to work until you reach that precious milestone that you are shooting for.

 Asking yourself daily, what can I do?
 What help can I get?
-Who can help me today to come closer to my dream?
-What resources can i mobilize today in order to make my dream come true?
+Who can help me today to get closer to my dream?
+What resources can I mobilise today to make my dream come true?

-This will result in daily progress and with it fulfillment.
-One thing that I didnt thought would happen here, was that the joy of pursuit might just be comparable to the joy of achievement.
+This will result in daily progress and with it, fulfilment.
+One thing that I did not think would happen here was that the joy of pursuit might just be comparable to the joy of achievement.

-Trying hard to do you has holistic benefits in my opinion.
-You show yourself that you care about you, about today and about your life This has helped me even to weaken some of my bad habits, such as getting completely shit faced on Fridays.
+Trying hard to be you has holistic benefits, in my opinion.
+You show yourself that you care about you, about today, and about your life.
+This has helped me even to weaken some of my bad habits, such as getting completely shit faced on Fridays.

 Because saying yes to getting smashed on Friday was also saying no to working on my dream on Saturday.
-It became a direct sabotage of my progress, and I linked less and less pleasant to it.
+It became direct sabotage of my progress, and I linked less and less pleasantness to it.

-So whatever task, project, dream, goal, vision that you have that you should have started a long time ago, go and start it now.
+So, whatever task, project, dream, goal, or vision that you have, that you should have started a long time ago go and start it now.
 It might be more achievable than you think.

 Phase 6: The Blessing

-Here Lakhiani tells you that you have a higher power and that you should connect to the divine.
-You imagine a white light that hits your skull and fills you with life and wonderful energy.
+Here Lakhiani tells you that you have higher power and that you should connect to the divine.
+You imagine a white light that hits your skull and fills you with life and incredible energy.

-I don’t want to go all mystical on your behind, but I believe that spirituality is a necessity for humans.
+I do not want to go all mystical on your behind, but I believe that spirituality is a necessity for humans.

-Again emphasizing our oneness for me results in a harmonious life strategy.
-Adding value to other, going through life and contributing and listening to each other and encouraging others to believe in themselves will ultimately return in you getting back what you have given.
+Again, emphasising on our oneness, for me, results in a harmonious life strategy.
+Adding value to others, going through life, and contributing and listening to each other, and encouraging others to believe in themselves will ultimately return in you getting back what you have given.

 Call to Action

-Although I have tried numerous Meditative practices.
-I still do the 6 Phase Meditation every morning.
-And I have amazing days ever since.
+Although I have tried many meditative practices.
+I still do the 6 Phase Meditation every morning, and I have had amazing days ever since.